Pea protein: Composition

-Typically, peas contain 23.1–30.9% protein,1.5–2.0% fat, and minor constituents such as vitamins, phytic acid, saponins, polyphenols, minerals, and oxalates.
+Typically, peas contain 23.1–30.9% protein, 1.5–2.0% fat, and minor constituents such as vitamins, phytic acid, saponins, polyphenols, minerals, and oxalates.
 They also contain several classes of protein: globulin, albumin, prolamin, and glutelin.
 The proteins are mainly albumins and globulins, which account for 10-20% and 70-80% of the protein in the pea seed, respectively.
 The albumins are water-soluble and considered the metabolic and enzymatic proteins, while the globulins are salt soluble and act as the storage proteins for the seed.
 Globulins can be further classified into legumin and vicilin, which belong to the 11S and 7S seed storage protein classes, respectively.
 Legumin is a hexameric protein, and vicilin proteins are trimers.
+Pea protein is considered to be an almost complete protein, containing all the essential amino acids, except for low levels of cysteine and methionine.

 Pea seeds contain 60-65% carbohydrates mainly composed of oligosaccharides, monosaccharides, polysaccharides, and disaccharides.
 The major carbohydrate fraction in peas is starch, which is the major storage carbohydrate in the cotyledons.

 Peas also contain high levels of dietary fibre, which consists of cellulose, gums, hemicellulose, pectin, mucilage, lignin, and resistant starches.
 Dry pea has 17-27% dietary fibre depending on their cultivar, environment, and global growing region.

 In terms of sugars, pea seeds contain 5-6% sucrose and raffinose.
 Sucrose ranges from 2.2% to 2.6%, whereas oligosaccharides, such as stachyose have a range of 1.3-3.2%, verbascose 1.2-4.0%, and raffinose 0.2-1.0% depending on cultivar and environment.
 The fat content of pea seeds ranges from 1.2% to 1.8% depending on the cultivar and about 25% of fatty acids are composed of oleic acid (18:1) and 50% of linoleic acid (18:2).

 Pea seeds are also a rich source of minerals and vitamins, such as folic acid, riboflavin, pyridoxine, and niacin.